-Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director and now provides support to the program officers in the fields of arts, democracy-building and economic development and community revitalization.
+Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director and now provides support to the program directors in the fields of Creative Culture and Arts, Democracy-Building, and Vibrant Neighborhoods and Inclusive Economy.
 Along with administrative responsibilities she provides support managing the Foundation’s grantmaking database, human resources related functions and other tasks related to supporting office operations.
 Alecia also is responsible for accounts receivable and working with accountants in many capacities.

 Previously Alecia was a senior administrative assistant at Eaton Corporation in its HR Administrative Center of Excellence (ACOE).
 Prior to this, she also worked for Hilton Hotels as an assistant general manager in Richmond, Virginia and Solon, Ohio.